-There are a number of teachers in the world of instructional design for the simple fact that they possess the perfect skill set.
-Embarking on a career transition is a significant step, and if you’re a teacher considering the move to instructional design, you may be wondering how your skills in the classroom can seamlessly transition to success in this dynamic field.
+However, with the background that teachers have, instructional design is not a million miles away.
+Having said that, embarking on a career transition is a significant step, and if you’re a teacher considering the move to instructional design, you may be wondering how your skills in the classroom can transition to this field.
 Or you may just be totally panicking and thinking you’ll never make it!
-The truth is, the skills you’ve honed as an educator are invaluable assets that can unlock your potential as an instructional designer.
-Let’s have a look at how teaching skills seamlessly translate to success in instructional design.

 1. Effective Communication